 Addison, IL Multiple DUI Defense Attorneys

-DUI Defense Lawyers Serving Wheaton, Villa Park, Lombard, and DuPage County
+DUI Defense Lawyers Serving DuPage, Cook, and Surrounding Counties

 Illinois criminal defense attorneys often deal with zombie DUI convictions.
 Even if the conviction occurred decades ago and its accompanying penalties have long since been paid, it is still considered a prior DUI under state law.
 Making matters worse, anything other than a first DUI is not a supervision-eligible offense in Illinois.
 Supervised release is often in the best interests of the defendant and society in general, especially if the previous convictions are more than a few years old, or the defendant has an issue with substance abuse that requires treatment and therapy.